 To successfully communicate to the current members of the association and also to the future generations the design of the identity is a mix of corporate and playful modern.

 The website dutchfoodsystems.nl functions as a news-hub and features the members of the association.
-WordPress was chosen for the content management system, with a custom developed template for the client.
-A live testserver provided opportunity for feedback and testing.
+WordPress was chosen for the content management system, with a custom-developed template for the client.
+A live test server provided an opportunity for feedback and testing.
 Studio Felt managed the transfer of all content, the archive of news posts and member data, from the old site to the new platform.
-Optimizing the site speed generated a page speed score 99% on GTmetrics.
+Optimizing the site speed generated a page speed score of 99% on GTmetrics.

-After getting to know the company, a branding session was organized.
-The brand position was determent which formed a base to create three stylescapes.
-The stylescapes are visual concepts for the identity, explorations to give a sense of direction for the look and feel.
+After getting to know the association, I organised a branding session.
+During this session, we collaboratively re-evaluated the existing GMV brand attributes.
+The brand position was determent from this session which formed a base to create three style scapes.
+The style scapes are visual concepts for the identity, explorations to give a sense of direction for the look and feel.

 Concept A is based on the keyword informed.
 It uses a lot of black and white and some gray tones with small accents of the GMV blue color.
 The layout shows many columns and rows that have a minimalist design.